Emily Bishop: Reception

 In 2001, a storyline involving Emily lending her nephew Spider £15,000 for a new business venture was criticised for not being authentic.
 Journalist Tony Bridgland writing for the Telegraph said of the plot; "It is beginning to look as though Coronation Streets researchers failed to do enough homework to make their plot watertight."
 The Guardian compiled a list of ten favourite Christmas moments from soap; on the list was the 2002 Christmas episode where Richard Hillman came close to suffocating Emily with a pillow as she slept.

 Discussing the scene where Emily was attacked by Richard Hillman in 2003, critic Chris Diamond wryly commented: "Surely Emily wouldn't be in the line of fire?
 Poor, drippy, sensible shoes Emily?
 But she was and the scene where Richard laid the blow on her was one of the most genuinely shocking things I have ever seen on television.
 I just couldn't believe my eyes.
 And that was where the genius of the episode lay.
 I knew Emily was going to get it.
 I saw Richard creeping up behind her and I was fully cognisant of the fact that the crowbar in his hand was not for snagging her cardie.
 But I was sure that even at this point something was going to happen that would divert Richard from his target.
 When the blow actually fell I was utterly amazed."

 Dek Hogan writing for media website Digital Spy in 2005 praised Eileen Derbyshire's comedic abilities; "the book club storyline doesn't exactly fill me with joy but does have the advantage of giving some fine comedic material to the underused talents of Eileen Derbyshire.
 As Emily Bishop she has shown a major flair for these scenes in the past."
 In 2006, writer Eve-Marie Wilson in an article criticised the plot which saw Emily forgiving her husband's killer: "...on Coronation Street recently, Emily Bishop was having a crisis of conscience, could she or couldn’t she forgive Ed, the man who had killed her husband all those years ago.
 After two or three episodes the matter was resolved.
 Had that incident occurred on a soap opera she’d still be undecided six months later!"

 In 2009 Ruth Deller of entertainment website Lowculture commented that Emily is underused in storylines, but praised her stating: "Emily is one of those characters who seems to have always been around but rarely gets singled out for attention, yet she can be both funny and heartbreaking.
 She's really stood out in her scenes this month and has been the only good thing about the Norris/Ramsay storyline of infinite tedium."
 In the book "Women and soap opera: a study of prime time soaps", Christine Geraghty describes Emily as being "shy, frightened of speaking out until roused, a spinster type whose complex marital history is seldom referred to".

-Video and DVD referencesCoronation Street: The Early Days.
-Video.
-Granada Media Group, 2001.